GamesTM

-GamesTM (styled as gamesTM) was a UK-based, multi-format video games magazine, covering console, handheld, PC and Arcade games.
+GamesTM (styled as gamesTM) was a British multi-format video games magazine.
 The first issue was released in December 2002 and the magazine was still being published monthly in English and German up until the last edition was published on 1 November 2018.

 Format

 Besides covering all current and recent happenings in the video game world, the magazine included a retro section at the rear, with reviews of past games and "battles" between older consoles.

 As a standard, it was around 112 pages long.
 News articles, developer interviews and the like were located at the front, with the preview section following.
 After the previews there was usually a large feature focused on a particular game or games company.
 This feature normally lasted 4 to 5 pages.
 The section for readers' letters followed, at the end of the magazine.

-Since it was a multi-format magazine, a large number of games on all formats were reviewed, although the majority of released games were not reviewed because of space and deadline restrictions.
+Since it was a multi-format magazine, a large number of games on all formats were reviewed.
+However, the majority of released games were not reviewed because of space and deadline restrictions.